 Before you say bless (goodbye) to the countryside, pick up some souvenirs.
 Try a lopapeysa, Iceland’s ever-popular hand-knit sweaters.
 The cozy pullovers and cardigans are made using lopi yarn, from the fleece of Icelandic sheep.
 For real local flavour, pick up a bottle of pylsusinnep, a hot dog topping that’s more than mere mustard.
 The sweet, brown condiment perfectly accents the weiner’s mix of lamb, beef and pork.

 Save the best for last: On your way back to Reykjavik, melt away travel stress in the silica-rich waters of the Blue Lagoon.
 Since 1976, the geothermal spa has been a popular communal soaking spot for tourists and locals alike.
 The unique water and silica mud are said to have therapeutic benefits for a variety of ailments.
 And at 8,700 square metres, with a volume of nine million litres, it’s one of the largest medicinal spas in the world.
 The lagoon recently expanded to offer a silica mud bar and an enhanced meditative area.

 Lagoons, glaciers and geysers are rich introductions to Iceland’s dramatic landscape and legendary history.
 But they really are just the tip of the iceberg when it comes to discovering the essence of this icy-cool country.

 SAVE WITH AMA

 City sights: See Reykjavik’s Nordic charm atop a double-decker bus.
 Hop on/off tour with 12 stops.
 Save 10% on a day pass.

 Where to stay: Best Western Hotel Reykjavik is steps from the city’s top attractions.
-Save 15% or more at Best Western hotels in Europe and earn 10% bonus points.
+Save up to 15% at Best Western hotels in Europe.